Percy Grainger: Recordings

 Between 1908 and 1957 Grainger made numerous recordings, usually as pianist or conductor, of his own and other composers' music.
-His first recordings, for The Gramophone Company Ltd (later HMV), included the cadenza to Grieg's piano concerto; he did not record a complete version of this work on disc until 1945.
+His first recordings, for His Master's Voice, included the cadenza to Grieg's piano concerto; he did not record a complete version of this work on disc until 1945.
 Much of his recording work was done between 1917 and 1931, under contract with Columbia.
 At other times he recorded for Decca (1944–45 and 1957), and Vanguard (1957).
 Of his own compositions and arrangements, "Country Gardens", "Shepherd's Hey" and "Molly on the Shore" and "Lincolnshire Posy" were recorded most frequently; in recordings of other composers, piano works by Bach, Brahms, Chopin, Grieg, Liszt and Schumann figure most often.
 Grainger's complete 78 rpm solo piano recordings are now available on compact disc as a CD box set.

-During his association with the Duo-Art company between 1915 and 1932, Grainger made around 80 piano rolls of his own and others' music using a wooden robot designed to play a concert grand piano via an array of precision mechanical fingers and feet; replayings of many of these rolls have subsequently been recorded on to compact disc.
+During his association with the Duo-Art company between 1915 and 1932, Grainger made around 80 piano rolls of his own and others' music using a wooden robot designed to play a concert grand piano via an array of precision mechanical fingers and feet; replayings of many of these rolls have subsequently been recorded on to compact disc (CD).
 This reproduction system allowed Grainger to make a posthumous appearance in the Albert Hall, London, during the 1988 last night of the Proms as soloist with the BBC Symphony Orchestra in Grieg's Piano Concerto.

 Since Grainger's death, recordings of his works have been undertaken by many artists and issued under many different labels.
-In 1995 Chandos Records began to compile a complete recorded edition of Grainger's original compositions and folk settings.
+In 1995, Chandos Records began to compile a complete recorded edition of Grainger's original compositions and folk settings.
 Of 25 anticipated volumes, 19 had been completed as of 2010; these were issued as a CD boxed set in 2011, to mark the 50th anniversary of the composer's death.
-A reissue of this along with 2 extra CDs was released in January 2021 to mark the 60th anniversary of the composer's death.
+A reissue of this along with two extra CDs was released in January 2021 to mark the 60th anniversary of the composer's death.